BigPolarBear1/factorization/README.md

 Update: Just quickly improved solve_roots() for Improved_QS_Variant so we utilize all primes there and not just those for whom N*4 is a quadratic residue.
 Since it doesn't matter if we use even exponents.

 Update: Suddenly I have fully mastered quadratic congruences.
 Hahahahaha.
 Tomorrow.
 Watch what happens :).

+Update: Alright lets get started.
+This will be quite a bit of work.
+Step by step.
+First step is to derive the linear coefficient for each quadratic coefficient in find_similar() for new_mod calculating it the same way we did in solve_roots.
+That's going to reduce a lot of the load in find_similar().
+Then after that we slowly start implementing all this stuff in construct_interval_similar()... but thats going to be quite a bit of work.